 Employees are more focused on wellness and overall health than ever before.
 They realise that they spend many of their best hours on the job and if they don’t take care of their health, the good times won’t last forever.

 For companies with a diverse list of benefits to manage, it can be too much.
-However, the employee benefits software from Zest makes it far easier to organise benefits and present them to employees.
+However, the employee benefits software from Zest makes it far easier to organize benefits and present them to employees.
 Zest can also recommend the right benefits to offer based on their client’s type of business.

 Employees are often offered discounts from their employer, more often than not for their goods and services.
 This is reasonably popular, but not everyone has a need for what their company offers.
 Business would do better to negotiate discounts with consumer-focused companies that employees buy from regularly, even if the discount is less.